-Expedition 329 is based on IODP drilling Proposal 662-Full3, "Life beneath the seafloor of the South Pacific Gyre" (available at iodp.tamu.edu/scienceops/precruise/ spacificgyre/662-Full3_DHondt.pdf).
-Following ranking by the IODP Scientific Advisory Structure, the expedition was scheduled for the R/V JOIDES Resolution, operating under contract with the U.S. Implementing Organization (USIO).
+Expedition 329 is based on IODP drilling Proposal 662-Full3, "Life beneath the seafloor of the South Pacific Gyre" (available at iodp.tamu.edu/scienceops/ expeditions/south\pacific\gyre\microbio.html).
+Following ranking by the IODP Scientific Advisory Structure, the expedition was scheduled for the R/V JOIDES Resolution, operating under contract with the US Implementing Organization (USIO).
 The expedition started in Papeete, Tahiti, on 8 October 2010 and ended in Auckland, New Zealand, on 13 December.
-Further details about USIO and the facilities aboard the JOIDES Resolution can be found at www.iodp-usio.org/.
+Further details about USIO and the facilities aboard the JOIDES Resolution can be found at www.iodpusio.org/.
 Supporting site survey data for Expedition 329 are archived at the IODP Management International, Inc., Site Survey Data Bank (ssdb.iodp.org/).
+The KNOX-02RR site survey expedition report is available in this volume (see D'Hondt et al., 2011).